Talking To Your Kids About Politics

 At any rate, I was completely floored that a grown man would say something so rude to a 7-year-old kid.
 It really upset me.
 But it also made me realize that as responsible parents, we need to show our kids how to be respectful of people with different political views.
-Especially now, when America is just weeks away from the 2012 Presidential election and our kids are paying close attention to everything we’re saying about it.
+Especially now, when our kids are paying close attention to everything we’re saying about the upcoming election.
 (Or, in some cases, yelling about it.)

 I’m by no means a political expert, but I definitely feel that if we want the significance of the Presidential election to be understood by our kids, and we want them to grow up to be responsible voters, we need to talk to them about politics in a thoughtful, intelligent manner.
 Here are just a few ways I think we can do that:

 1. Be Respectful of the Office, Even If You Don’t Respect the Person In It

 Kids naturally defer to authority.
 They’re taught to trust and honor those in power, like their principals and coaches.
 So when they see or hear something negative about the President of the United States (like the “Obama is a Traitor” flyers that someone hung all over my neighborhood or the “Bush Is A Punk Ass Chump” bumper stickers prevalent in Austin), it confuses them.
 They don’t understand the issues and nuances that go into a grown-up’s opinion; they only notice the name-calling—something we repeatedly tell them not to do.
 So rather than saying a certain politician is “a witch” or “an idiot,” maybe it’s better to say, “I don’t like how she does her job.”

 2. Don’t Make It Personal